 - 1 teaspoon salt

-- 1/3 cup Apple & Cinnamon Paleo BBQ Sauce
+- 1/3 cup Apple & Cinnamon BBQ Sauce (or another sugar-free barbecue sauce)

 - Combine the spice rub ingredients in a bowl and rub all over the ribs.
-Set aside for 30 minutes to an hour (you can keep in them in fridge if you would like to marinate for longer than 30 minutes).
+Set aside for 30 minutes to an hour (you can keep in them in the fridge if you would like to marinate for longer or overnight).

-- Prepare the apple BBQ sauce while the ribs are spicing up.
+- Prepare the apple BBQ sauce while the ribs are spicing up, unless you’re using ready-made sauce.